montlaur/montlaur.github.io/_retrospective/2021-06-03-quare-conturbas-me.md

   *(Psalm 43, King James version)*

    As in the psalm, the painting shows weariness and sadness, symbolized by the shape’s bent back and hanging arms.
-However, hope is present, it is the red and golden sun that has taken the place of the heart.
+However, hope is present: a red and golden sun has taken the place of the heart.
 description-ru: >-
   **(Pourquoi mets-tu le trouble en moi ?)**